decentralized-identity/faq/docs/spec.md

 This is the Decentralized Identity Foundation's general-purpose knowledgebase, which aims to help people at all levels of familiarity with our problem space quickly level-set and find the most useful links and ideas as they explore the space.
-It is structures as a (very exhaustive) list of questions and answers.
+It is structured as a (very exhaustive) list of questions and answers.
 Feel free to share "anchor links" to specific questions using the § symbol next to individual questions or section/sub-section headings.